 5. Dating during divorce can impair your children’s healing.

-Children have their own ways of dealing with the loss, confusion, and anxiety of a divorce.
-They need extra stability, attention, and reassurance during a time that is more challenging for you to provide it.
+Children have their ways of dealing with the loss, confusion, and anxiety of a divorce.
+They need extra stability, attention, and reassurance during a time that is more challenging for them to provide it.
 Don’t kid yourself, your new relationship will be a distraction.

 Children in divorcing families have certain questions that (often unconsciously) haunt them.
 “Was it my fault?”
-“Was I too much a burden?”
+“Was I too much of a burden?”
 “Are they going to stop loving me as they did each other?”
-If they interpret that your love for your spouse was so quickly replaceable, they will fear that is the same for themselves.
+If they interpret that your love for your spouse is so quickly replaceable, they will fear it is the same for themselves.

-6. Dating during divorce may strain friendships and community relationships.
+6. Dating while still married may strain friendships and community relationships.

-If you rush headlong into a new relationship amidst your divorce process, some of your friends or members of your community may lack respect for you.
+If you rush headlong into a new relationship amidst your divorce process, some friends or community members may lack respect for you.
 Few to none of them will express it to you directly.
-Additionally, if they were friends with both you and your ex, your friends may feel awkward or loyal towards your ex upon learning of your new relationship.
+Additionally, if they were friends with you and your ex, your friends may feel awkward or loyal towards your ex upon learning of your new relationship.

 Should you make your life decisions out of fear of judgment or discomfort from others?
-Absolutely not.
-And with effort, you can always make new friends.
-But consider that underneath their hushed recriminations are a genuine concern about what is the healthiest transition for you and your family.
+No. And, with effort, you can always make new friends.
+But consider that underneath their hushed recriminations are genuine concerns about the healthiest transition for you and your family.

-People who jump into a new relationship during a divorce can mistakenly isolate themselves by seeking emotional support primarily from the new partner.
+People who jump into a new relationship during a divorce can mistakenly isolate themselves by seeking emotional support, primarily from the new partner.
 As with any ecosystem, the more diverse your base of support, the more resilient you will be with the unforeseen hardships of life.
-If friends and family are not available, find a divorce support group that is right for you.
+If friends and family are unavailable, find a divorce support group that is right for you.